confluentinc/tutorials/python-connectors/tech-details.md

 ### How it works

-👉 When initializing (during the `configure()` call of the java SMT SDK), the SMT builds a python virtual environment and (pip) installs the libraries referenced in the `requirements.txt` file.
-Then, it calls the `init()` method of the python script (if configured).
+👉 When initializing (during the `configure()` call of the Java SMT SDK), the SMT builds a Python virtual environment and (pip) installs the libraries referenced in the `requirements.txt` file.
+Then, it calls the `init()` method of the Python script (if configured).
 It also installs the `pemja` library in the virtual environment.

-For each call of the `apply()` call of the java SMT SDK (the method calling the transformation), it calls the `entry.point` python method and passes a dict with the Kafka record (see next section).
+For each call of the `apply()` call of the Java SMT SDK (the method calling the transformation), it calls the `entry.point` Python method and passes a dict with the Kafka record (see next section).

 ### Python script and method signatures

-For transforms chained to source connectors, the python method called for the transform has the following signature:
+For transforms chained to source connectors, the Python method called for the transform has the following signature:

 `def transform(record)`